 What is Business to Business?

-Definition: Business to business is defined as a type of business model in which companies or businesses offer products or services to other businesses, companies, or enterprises.
+Business-to-business is defined as a type of business model in which companies or businesses offer products or services to other businesses, companies, or enterprises.
 B2B and B2C models are quite different because, in B2C models, there occurs selling of products and services to individual customers.

-You must have noticed many B2B businesses involved in offering raw materials, services, finished parts, or consultations demanded by other businesses, means services or products or one business help other businesses to function, grow and make profits.
+You must have noticed many B2B businesses involved in offering raw materials, services, finished parts, or consultations demanded by other businesses, which means services or products or one business helps other businesses to function, grow and make profits.
 You might also see such business models in the auto industry, housekeeping, property management, industrial cleanup companies, etc.

 All in all, it refers to trade between two companies rather than between a company and a single customer.
 The majority of wholesale transactions are business-to-business, whereas most retail transactions are business-to-consumer (B2C).